Eryc123Y/Math-for-Computer-Science/README.md

 This work is released under the MIT license.

 ## Contact
-For questions and feedback, feel free to reach out to me at ericyxy123@gmail.com.
+For questions and feedback, feel free to post it under issue.